 Not to be confused with legal slaughterhouses, the black market horse meat trade is associated with backyard operations involving extreme cruelty and suffering.
-When the horses are met with death, it is in a torturous manner where they are often butchered for their meat whilst they are still alive!
+When the horses met death, it is in a torturous manner that they are often butchered for their meat while still alive!

-The horses are slaughtered using various careless and brutal methods.
+The slaughtering of the horse happens using various careless and brutal methods.
 Many horses all strangled with ropes and are stabbed in the jugular vein to bleed out.
-Often they have their vocal cords severed with dull knives to muffle their bloodcurdling screams, as parts of its body are removed.
-Other horses have their tendons slashed to restrict movement, are stabbed in the heart or set on fire.
+Before dismembering the horse, they have their vocal cords severed with dull knives to muffle their bloodcurdling screams.
+Other horses have their tendons slashed to restrict movement, are stabbed in the heart, or set on fire.

-The high demand for horse meat contributes not only to a cultural trend and delicacy but also to a string of misconceptions.
-Some believe horse meat increases the male libido or serve medicinal values such as cures for blood disorders.
-None of these have been proven to be anything other than myths and on the contrary, have only shown to be a danger to the consumer’s health.
+The high demand for horse meat contributes to a cultural trend, delicacy, and a string of misconceptions.
+Some believe horse meat increases the male libido or serves medicinal values such as cures for blood disorders without any scientific evidence.
+On the contrary, tests have only shown to be a danger to the consumer’s health.

 The black market horse meat trade is a gruesome illegal business that has been freely operating over the last fifty years.
-Due to the potential profit that can be made and a high supply and demand ratio, the selling of horse meat is one of the economic backbones of these slaughter farms.
+The selling of horse meat is one of the economic backbones of these slaughter farms due to the potential profit and a high supply and demand ratio.
 Coupled with a lack of law enforcement, this has provided a formula for a thriving underground business.

 Our investigations reveal that the average horse used for slaughter weighs approximately 1,000 pounds.
-On average, 400 pounds of the animal’s original weight is stripped and sold at a rate of $7.00 – $40.00 per pound, making a profit possible anywhere from $2,800 and up.
+On average, 400 pounds of the animal’s original weight is stripped and sold at a rate of USD 7~40 per pound, making a profit possible anywhere from USD 2,800 and more.